victorfengming/victorfengming/README.md

-A gopher with some JavaScript, a Geek, and a Colemak layout user
+A Gopher with some JavaScript, A Geek for Colemak keyboard layout, and used to write verilog HDL.